, ,

 What a Horse Taught me about Violin

 Our family is keeping a horse this year.
 We are fostering a sweet, 19-year-old mare named, Jessie.
 I’m over the moon about her.
-I have often noticed fascinating commonalities between learning/teaching an instrument and interacting with a horse.
-Caring for Jessie has highlighted even more overlap with how I teach and approach music, and how I approach and interact with Jessie.
+In the past I have noticed some fascinating commonalities between learning/teaching a musical instrument and working with a horse.
+Caring for Jessie has highlighted that overlap with how I teach and approach music, and how I interact with Jessie.

 Posture matters.
-Whether you are trotting on a quarter horse or playing a fiddle, we try to keep a nice T shape: Tall back, no shoulders lifted or dropped, weight distributed evenly.
-When riding, we try to keep an invisible line from the head/ear, to shoulder, hip and heel.
+Whether you are trotting on a quarter horse or playing a fiddle, we try to keep a nice T shape: Tall back, shoulders not lifted or scrunched, weight distributed evenly.
+When riding, the goal is to keep an invisible line from the head/ear, to shoulder, hip and heel.
 With violin and viola, there is an invisible line that starts with the left toe and runs through the left elbow, and right up into the instrument.
-I need to hold the reins in such a way that my arms and the reins are just an extension from the bit in the horse’s mouth.
+In riding, I need to hold the reins in such a way that my arms and the reins are an extension running from the bit in the horse’s mouth.
 When we ride, we follow the movement of the horse so that we are working together fluidly.
-I see commonalities in this and how the bow becomes an extension of the arm.
+In violin, the bow becomes an extension of the musician’s arm.
 Fluid movement is imperative, with no locked-up or straight joints.
-The moment we lock or straighten a joint, we lose that fluid extension to the musical instrument or animal.
+The moment we lock or straighten a joint, we lose that fluid extension either to the musical instrument or to the horse.

-Crossing the Midline to pull out of Fight or Flight.
+Crossing the Midline to come out of Fight or Flight.
 This works for people and it works for horses, too.
-When a horse gets spooked, one way to bring them back to calm is to turn them in a tight circle.
-This stops them from taking off, and it also causes them to cross the midline as they turn their head and body to move in a circle.
+When a horse gets stressed, one way to bring them back to calm is to turn them in a tight circle.
+This stops them from sprinting off (flight), and it also causes them to cross the midline as they turn their head and body to move in a circle.
 When we cross the midline, it requires both sides of the brain to communicate.
 That means the side that utilizes logic communicates with the side that initiates emotion.
 As the two sides collaborate we can step out of a “flight, flight, freeze” response and begin to be grounded in the present again.
-When a child becomes emotionally dysregulated, “crossing the midline” activities can help them calm the heightened response.
-This could look like touching your right hand to your left knee, or giving your self a big hug.
-Draw a large figure eight in the air in front of you or on a chalkboard or other vertical surface.
-Bend the upper body side to side.
+When a child becomes emotionally dysregulated, “crossing the midline” activities can help them calm their heightened nervous system response.
+With a child this could look like touching your right hand to your left knee, or giving yourself a big hug.
+Have the child draw a large figure eight in the air in front of them or on a chalkboard or other vertical surface.
+Or, bend the upper body side to side.

 Self-Regulation Matters.
 Horses can sense when you’re frazzled.
-If you are stressed or frustrated, they know it and it affects how they feel.
-In fact, equine therapy utilizes this- as people and horses can begin to match internal pace with each other and begin to co-regulate.
-In short, I’m saying that taking a minute to slow my pace, lengthen my breathes, and start with an open heart goes a long way with my horse.
-Many people also are emotionally sensitive and in-tune.
-They sense the energy you bring into the room and if you are frustrated about your car but bring it into the room, a young child may guess you are frustrated with their lesson or performance.
-I’m hoping I can take a few minutes to bring calm, peace and joy into each lesson.
+If you are upset or frustrated, they know it and it affects how they feel.
+In fact, equine therapy utilizes this- as people and horses can begin to match internal pace with each other and co-regulate.
+In short, I’m saying that taking a minute to slow my pace, lengthen my breaths, and starting our interaction with an open heart goes a long way with my horse.
+People can also be emotionally sensitive and in-tune.
+They sense the energy you bring into the room.
+With lessons and parenting, if I carry in an unrelated frustration, a young child may assume I’m frustrated with them.
+I’m hoping I can build on the habit of the pause that brings calm, peace and curiosity into my interactions.

 Collaboration is key.
 Jessie tends to be scared of the water station where I bathe her.
 I think water puddles reflect sunlight there and that frightens her.
 She is a huge, strong animal.
 I can’t really force her to do something she doesn’t want to do.
 I need to ask, and if she is not up for it, her behavior lets me know.
-Then, I can do a little detective sleuthing to figure out what is wrong and how to fix it.
+Then, I can do a little detective sleuthing to figure out what is wrong and how to compromise or adjust the plan.
 There is a pause to that, and a leaning in with curiosity rather than reacting.
-Pulling that lead rope will not move a 1,300 lb animal who doesn’t want to be moved.
+Pulling that lead rope will not move a 1,200 lb animal who doesn’t want to be moved.
 But even if she were on roller skates and I could pull her right over, is that really what we want?
 Forcing her to do it would mean she is in “fight, flight, freeze” mode, and can’t access her logic.
 I doubt that would be a successful experience, and we know she would remember it for next time.
 Instead, we pause, I look around.
 We find a solution.
 This week I figured out that if we approached the puddles from a different angle, she was okay with it.
-Maybe next time I will give any puddle a little sweep with the broom.
+Maybe next time I will give any puddle a little sweep with the broom before I lead her over.
 We will gently and intentionally find solutions that work.
 Hopefully I can bring some of my approach to Jessie to teaching and parenting situations as well.

 Warmly,